 Validator keys stored in /Users/my-user/.ripple/validator-keys.json This file should be stored securely and not shared.

 Warning: Store the generated

-validator-keys.jsonkey file in a secure but recoverable location, such as an encrypted USB flash drive.
+validator-keys.jsonkey file in a secure, offline, and recoverable location, such as an encrypted USB flash drive.
 Do not modify its contents.
 In particular, be sure to not store the key file on the validator where you intend to use the keys.
 If your validator's

-If you had previously configured your validator without using the
+If you previously configured your validator without the

 rippled.cfgfile.
 This changes your validator public key.